 Manuka Honey samples undergo two special tests developed by ‘The Honey Research Unit’, at the University of Waikato before they can classify as UMF-grade honey.

 Note: A Total Activity rating shows all the antibacterial activity of the honey without differentiating between enzyme and UMF activity.
 Any type of honey can have a Total Activity rating too.

 After the Total Activity rating is set up, a catalase is added to the honey sample to destroy any enzyme activity.
 Then, the “UMF activity” of the honey is measured.
 It can range from a rating of zero to twenty.

 A rating of zero to four shows that the UMF factor is not detectable, whereas a rating from five to ten shows that the honey can be used only for maintenance levels.

-Manuka honey, without any question, posses uncomparable natural properties.
+Manuka honey, without any question, posses incomparable natural properties.
 However, SIDR honey also poses a similar property.
-Tough extensive clinical studies are not done.
+Though there are no extensive clinical studies.
 But it is evident from the feedback of consumers of Sidr honey.